'Downright absurd': Watch Black Caps star's stunning catch

 The 25-year-old, regarded as one of cricket's most talented fielders, held onto an "outrageous" outfield catch during New Zealand's comprehensive 89-run victory over Australia in the T20 World Cup.

-Australia was 3/50 in the ninth over when all-rounder Marcus Stoinis slapped Black Caps spinner Mitchell Santner towards a seemingly vacant region at deep cover.
+Australia were 50-3 in the ninth over when all-rounder Marcus Stoinis slapped Black Caps spinner Mitchell Santner towards a seemingly vacant region at deep cover.

 But Phillips sprinted around from deep point, lunging for the ball and holding onto a remarkable catch while suspended in the air.